roylee0704/react-flexbox-grid/README.md

 You probably don't want to load all dependencies with the CSS Modules feature, so you can add this very targeted piece of configuration as a webpack loader:

+Note: To prevent [empty class error](https://github.com/roylee0704/react-flexbox-grid/issues/21).
+It is important to append '?modules' to css-loader.

 ```js
 {
   test: /\.scss$/,